Hera: Emblems

-In Hellenistic imagery, Hera's chariot was pulled by peacocks, birds not known to Greeks before the conquests of Alexander.
+In Hellenistic imagery, Hera's chariot was pulled by peacocks, birds not known to Greeks before Alexander the Great's conquest of the Persian Empire.
 Alexander's tutor, Aristotle, refers to it as "the Persian bird."
 The peacock motif was revived in the Renaissance iconography that unified Hera and Juno.
 A bird that had been associated with Hera on an archaic level, when most of the Aegean goddesses were associated with "their" bird, was the cuckoo, which appears in mythic fragments concerning the first wooing of a virginal Hera by Zeus.

 Her archaic association was primarily with cattle, as a Cow Goddess, who was especially venerated in "cattle-rich" Euboea.
-On Cyprus, very early archaeological sites contain bull skulls that have been adapted for use as masks (see Bull (mythology)).
+On Cyprus, very early archaeological sites contain bull skulls that have been adapted for use as masks - see Bull (mythology).
 Her familiar Homeric epithet Boôpis, is always translated "cow-eyed".
 In this respect, Hera bears some resemblance to the Ancient Egyptian deity Hathor, a maternal goddess associated with cattle.
 Hera absorbed the cult of her heifer-priestess Io and may be related to the Vedic earth-goddess Prithvi.

 Scholar of Greek mythology Walter Burkert writes in Greek Religion, "Nevertheless, there are memories of an earlier aniconic representation, as a pillar in Argos and as a plank in Samos."
 At Argos in a Greek myth the priestess of Hera Phoronis ties her mistress to an aniconic pillar.
 At Samos Hera's plank was tied on a willow tree to ensure fertility.